duncanleung/duncanleung.com/src/drafts/2020-02-15-serverless-week-01-aws-lambda-101.md

 - Function is allocated CPU and network bandwidth proportional to the memory configured
 - 128mb - 3gb
 - More than 1.8gb of memory will unlock a second CPU core
+  - Node can't make use of a second core

 ## Cost Optimization